d-pettersson/Raytracer/Google_tests/lib/googlemock/docs/cook_book.md

 #### Matching Containers

-Sometimes an STL container (e.g. list, vector, map, ...) is passed to a mock function and you may want to validate it.
+Sometimes an STL container (e.g_. list, vector, map, ...) is passed to a mock function and you may want to validate it.
 Since most STL containers support the `==` operator, you can write `Eq(expected_container)` or simply `expected_container` to match a container exactly.